nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Add Command

-The `add` command is used to create a new role in the app and set the necessary fields for that role, namely they are the: `Name`, `Contact`, `Email`, `Company`, `Job Description`, `Tag`, `Website`, `Salary`, `Deadline`, `Experience` fields.
+The `add` command is used to create a new role in TechTrack and set the necessary fields for that role, namely they are the: `Name`, `Contact`, `Email`, `Company`, `Job Description`, `Tag`, `Website`, `Salary`, `Deadline`, `Experience` fields.
 Note that the `Tag` field is not necessary, while the rest of the fields are necessary for the command to work.